N-ickMorris/Machine-Learning/README.md

 - kmeans.py *: Predict with a k-Means model*
 - birch.py *: Predict with a Birch model*
 - mixture.py *: Predict with a Gaussian Mixture model*
+- mean.py *: Predict with a Mean Shift model*

 ## Preprocessing
 - clean.py *: Fill in missing values, remove outliers*